andyeske/Flight-delays/README.md

 <p align="left">
 <img src="https://github.com/andyeske/Flight-delays/blob/main/Sample%20Plots/Delay%20by%20Airline.jpg" width="500">

-**Figure:** _Delay by Airline Carrier.
-Here, the left y-axis describes the expected arrival flight delay associated with flying on a particular airline carrier, while the right y-axis denotes the probability that a flight on a given airline would be delayed.
-The results are specific to January 2019 data_.
+**Figure:** _Delay by Airline Carrier_.
 </p>

 <p align="left">
 <img src="https://github.com/andyeske/Flight-delays/blob/main/Sample%20Plots/Delay%20by%20Aircraft.jpg" width="500">

-**Figure:** _Delay by Aircraft Type.
-Here, the left y-axis describes the expected arrival flight delay associated with flying on a particular aircraft type, while the right y-axis denotes the probability that a flight on a given aircraft type would be delayed.
-The results are specific to January 2019 data_.
+**Figure:** _Delay by Aircraft Type_.
 </p>

+Here, the left y-axis describes the expected arrival flight delay associated with flying on a particular airline carrier and/or aircraft type, while the right y-axis denotes the probability that a flight on a given airline and/or aircraft would be delayed.
+The results are specific to January 2019 data.

 **User Action:** Simply click on _Run Section_.